AETE 540 Art & Human Development

 AETE 544 Concepts and Processes for Classrooms

-An intensive, condensed examination of the traditional and new media of visual artists as used in educational settings.
-Emphasis is placed on the relationship of materials and processes to the images and ideas they convey, as well as the practical concerns of organization, age-appropriateness, special adaptations, and efficient routines.
-Students will engage in research and an in-depth exploration of a concept/process.
-Special consideration given to substantive and culturally respectful content in the classroom.
+An intensive, condensed examination of the traditional and new media of visual artists as used in elementary, middle and high school educational settings.
+Emphasis is placed on the relationship of materials and processes to the images and ideas they convey, as well as the practical concerns of organization, age-appropriateness, special adaptations and efficient routines.
+Each student will engage in research and an in-depth exploration of a concept/process.
+Special consideration given to substantive, appropriate, and respectful content in Pre-K to 12 classrooms.